Israel's first liberal rabbi MP swims against Orthodox tide

 Although they form a minority in Israel, Mr Kariv believes "most of the country's non-religious public feel much closer to us (liberals) than to Orthodox Judaism".

-For Mr Kariv, a trained lawyer and leading light in Israel's religious liberal camp for more than a decade before running for parliament, the country is "Jewish and democratic, which is not the same thing as Orthodox and democratic".
+For Mr Kariv, who is a lawyer by training and was a leading light in Israel's religious liberal camp for more than a decade before running for Parliament, the country is "Jewish and democratic, which is not the same thing as Orthodox and democratic".

-At first, Orthodox colleagues in the Knesset, Israel's parliament, refused to acknowledge him, and some still boycott any debate if the "Satanic" deputy takes part.
+At first, his Orthodox colleagues in the Knesset, Israel's Parliament, refused to acknowledge him, and some still boycott any debate if the "Satanic" deputy takes part, he said.

 In 2016, progressive movements were behind the authorisation of an area at the Western Wall for men and women to pray together, but former prime minister Benjamin Netanyahu scuttled the plan under pressure from ultra-Orthodox coalition partners.